Golfer Tadd Fujikawa Comes out as Gay; 1st Male Professional to Do So

 "The love and support have been overwhelming," he said following the announcement.
 "I'm so glad that I came out.
 I can finally be the best version of me."

 As a golfer, the Hawaiian is best known for being the youngest to ever qualify for the U.S. Open as a 16-year-old in 2006.
-Unfortunately, his career hasn't blossomed as expected, and he is currently ranked 2,042 in the world.
+His career hasn't blossomed as expected, and he is ranked 2,042nd in the world.

-He won the Hawaii State Open in 2017, although his only PGA Tour appearance in the past five years was the 2017 Sony Open where he missed the cut.
+He won the Hawaii State Open in 2017, though his only PGA Tour appearance in the past five years was the 2017 Sony Open in which he missed the cut.

 Still, his announcement could be a groundbreaking moment for the sport.